-Visitors can register at any one of the Caesars properties on the Strip and download the Mobile Sports at Caesars Entertainment app to your Android or iOS device for Caesars Palace Las Vegas sportsbook odds.
+Visitors can register at any one of the Caesars properties on the Strip.
+They can also download the Mobile Sports at Caesars Entertainment app to your Android or iOS device for Caesars Palace Las Vegas sportsbook odds.

-This may be a good option for those visiting Las Vegas, but the app is only valid for betting while in the state of Nevada.
+This may be a good option for those visiting Las Vegas.
+The app, however, is only valid for betting while in the state of Nevada.

-A better option to the Caesars Palace sportsbook odds is the top-ranked online site Bovada, which is available in all 50 states.
+A better option to the Caesars Palace sportsbook odds is the top-ranked online site Bovada.
+It is available in all 50 states.

 Caesars Palace sportsbook online features wagering on pro sports, including the NFL, NBA, NHL and Major League Baseball, and Caesars entertainment esports.

-It also has a decent list of betting options and categories, but Caesars sports lines don’t compare to the betting platform on Bovada.
-This major league online site is unmatched by the competition, offering betting lines on every televised sport, plus odds on politics, esports and entertainment.
+It also has a decent list of betting options and categories.
+Caesars sports lines, however, don’t compare to the betting platform on Bovada.
+This major league online site is unmatched by the competition.
+In fact, they offer betting lines on every televised sport, plus odds on politics, esports and entertainment.

 U.S. college and professional sports are the No. 1 ticket at the Caesars Palace Las Vegas sportsbook.

 Gamblers will study the odds on the surrounding LED displays on the regular season games taking place during that season of the year.
-There are also hard copy printouts of future odds on all the major championships, like the Masters golf tournament or Wimbledon tennis finals.
+There are also hard copy printouts of future odds on all the major championships.
+These include like the Masters golf tournament or Wimbledon tennis finals.

 Caesars offers odds on all the regular season and playoff games for the NHL, NBA, MLB and NFL.
 There are also betting lines for the main college sports, like football and basketball.